Whanhyuk/SSDDC/README.md

 ---

-## License
+## License and Copyright

-This project is released under the MIT License.
+Copyright © W.-H. Choi.
+All rights reserved.

 ---